Luxury Cruise Planning • Groups • Honeymoons • Milestone Travel

 Antarctica can be life-changing for the right traveler, but it is not the right trip for everyone.
 It is best for people who are excited by wildlife, scenery, photography, learning, and exploration.

 Antarctica does not have traditional cruise ports, shopping districts, beach clubs, or resort-style sightseeing.
-Your experience is shaped by nature, weather, ice, wildlife, and the decisions of the captain and expedition team.
+Your experience is shaped by nature, weather, ice, wildlife, and the expedition team.

 Advisor Questions

 Some travelers are happy seeing Antarctica from the ship.
-Others have dreamed for years about standing on the seventh continent.
+Others have dreamed about standing on the seventh continent.
 Not every ship or itinerary offers the same landing opportunities.

-For some travelers, crossing the Drake Passage is part of the adventure.
+For some travelers, crossing the Drake is part of the adventure.
 Others prefer fly-cruise options that avoid much of the crossing.
-Neither choice is wrong.
-It depends on your comfort level and travel style.

-Some expeditions focus on kayaking, camping, snowshoeing, mountaineering, Zodiac exploration, and active adventure.
-Others combine Antarctica with spacious suites, fine dining, spa experiences, and a more refined luxury expedition style.
+Some expeditions focus on kayaking, camping, snowshoeing, and active adventure.
+Others pair polar exploration with suites, fine dining, spa experiences, and luxury expedition service.

-If Antarctica has been on your dream list for years, I want to help you choose an expedition you will still be talking about decades from now.
+If Antarctica has been on your dream list for years, the goal is not simply to get there.
+The goal is choosing an expedition you will still be talking about decades from now.

 Popular Antarctica Expedition Routes